21 Great Day Trips From New York City

 *Contributed by Mike, FivePax Family Travel

-Beacon, NY is one of the local favorite day trips from NYC for young and old alike.
-This quaint town is far enough to escape the chaos of the city, but close enough to tackle in a day or a weekend by car or train.
+Beacon, NY, is one of the local favorite day trips from NYC for young and old alike.
+This quaint town is far enough to escape the chaos of the city but close enough to tackle in a day or a weekend by car.
+You can also hop on the rail as it’s one of the best New York City day trips by train.

-A stroll down on Main Street is chock full of galleries, cafes, pizza shops, ice cream, and of course breweries.
-Art galore, tasty food, and a good workout are the draw.
-Throw in a ferry ride to an actual castle, and Beacon really packs a punch.
+A stroll down Main Street contains galleries, cafes, pizza shops, ice cream, and breweries.
+Art galore, tasty food and a good workout are the draw.
+Throw a ferry ride to an actual castle, and Beacon packs a punch.

 Storm King Art Center, New York

-Storm King has been around for 60 years, but has grown in popularity significantly over the past decade.
-The grounds spread over 500 acres with permanent and temporary art displayed.
-Given the current circumstances, it’s easy to see why there’s a surge of interest in Storm King over the course of the past year.
+Storm King has been around for 60 years but has grown in popularity significantly over the past decade.
+The grounds are spread over 500 acres, with permanent and temporary art displayed.
+Given the current circumstances, it’s easy to see why there’s been a surge of interest in Storm King over the course of the past year.

-There are large sculptures made with steel, iron, and bronze alongside, each with a tale to tell.
+Large sculptures are made with steel, iron, and bronze, each with a tale to tell.
 The winding stone wall is a favorite as well.

 Cornwall-on-Hudson, New York

 Cornwall is a small town situated on the banks of the Hudson River.
-It’s the ultimate family-friendly destination and was actually named the top town in the entire country to take kids trick-or-treating.
-Cornwall is an ideal day trip from NYC if you don’t want to have a packed agenda, and prefer a day lazily meandering through a charming town.
+It’s the ultimate family-friendly destination and was named the top town in the country to take kids trick-or-treating.
+Cornwall is an ideal day trip from NYC if you don’t want to have a packed agenda and prefer a day lazily meandering through a charming town.

-It’s easy to get around on foot and there are plenty of charming aspects to explore.
-Main Street has nice, wide sidewalks to allow for a leisurely stroll through town, window shopping and perhaps stopping at a nearby restaurant.
+Getting around on foot is easy, and plenty of charming aspects exist.
+Main Street has nice, wide sidewalks to allow for a leisurely stroll through town, window shopping, and perhaps stopping at a nearby restaurant.
 Be sure to check out The Canterbury Brook Inn for a delicious meal.
-The sidewalks are always bustling with people out doing their errands or enjoying the town.
+The sidewalks are always bustling with people doing errands or enjoying the town.

 Popular things to do in Cornwall include stopping by Cornwall’s Landing to see the Hudson River, exploring the nearby mountains, or posting up for a picnic in one of the fields by the river.

 To get to Cornwall from New York City, take a train from Grand Central to Cold Spring.
-From Cold Spring, you’ll need a 25 minute taxi ride to Cornwall.
-A cheaper option would be to take a bus to Newburgh – from there, it’s only a seven minute taxi, saving you some cash.
-Bus and train both take roughly an hour and forty minutes (including the associated taxi rides).
+From Cold Spring, you’ll need a 25-minute taxi ride to Cornwall.
+A cheaper option would be to take a bus to Newburgh – from there, it’s only a seven-minute taxi, saving you some cash.
+Bus and train take roughly an hour and forty minutes (including the associated taxi rides).
 Alternatively, driving is an option if you have access to a car.

 Day trips from NYC